adamfinkelstein/siggraph-pc-rooms/README.md

 ```

 It accepts three optional arguments that indicate the original obfuscated data file (default `fake-assignments.csv`) and the paper and reviwer room assignments (default `paper-rooms.csv` and `people-rooms.csv`).

+### Possible future improvements:

+Here are a couple things to think about for 2024:
+* As mentioned above, the current approach assigns papers with only one reviewer assigned ("singletons") randomly to either of the two rooms where that reviewer is assigned.
+It may be better to assign them to plenary.
+The reason is that there should be another reviewer assigned later, and after that happens it would be nice if the paper discussion happened in a room with both reviewers present (which is only 50% likely in the current scheme).
+* It would be great to add another set of constraints to the optimization that attempts to organize papers where the two primary chairs are conflicted into two separate rooms -- so Chair A in Room A can discuss papers where Chair B is conflicted (and vice versa).
+Ideally when both chairs are conflicted the paper would be pushed to Plenary (since this often happens anyway).
+This is probably difficult to achieve without leaking information about paper identities, because along with opaque paper IDs we also need chair conflict information.
+And in some cases (like both chairs are conflicted) it could weakly deanonymize the paper.